ltgcgo/docs/src/ltgc/privacy-policy.md

 ## Default
 Unless stated explicitly otherwise, the following policy will be applied to any web-based service run by the Lightingale Community.

-TL;DR, we have access to all of the data the client implementation chooses to share with us, but unless an error is caused, none of the data would be stored.
+TL;DR, we have access to all of the data the client implementation chooses to share with us, but unless an error is caused or you explicitly want us to, none of the data would be stored.

 ### Accessible
 Below is the list of data accessible by us if provided, on the server-side without user interaction.

 * When accessing via clearnet, the IP address of your exit.
-* Client-identifying headers, if provided.
+* Standardized client-identifying headers, if provided.
 Visit [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) for more information.
 Below is a list of possible headers, and may not include all headers.
   * `Accept`: Which types of content is accepted by the client.
   * `Accept-Encoding`: Encoding schemes accepted by the client, usually compression algorithms.
   * `Accept-Language`: Languages expected by the client.